-- A total additional population of 200 persons over the lifetime of the plan would equate to an additional 71 households.
+- A total additional population of 136 persons over the lifetime of the plan would equate to an additional 47 households.
 This is calculated in line with Census 2006 data which indicates an average household occupancy rate for County Kilkenny at 2.88 persons per household. - The zoning of lands for these additional households is based on an assumed residential density of approx. 20 units to the hectare.
-This density is in line with current policy provision, particularly those set out for villages under national Planning Guidelines.
+This density is in line with current policy provision, particularly those set out for villages under national Planning Guidelines2.
 In particular, it reflects the established patterns of housing development in Bennettsbridge and it ensures that future housing can be of an attractive size and scale. - It is further acknowledged that this Local Area Plan must provide for a robust development environment.
 A degree of 'headroom' or surplus is required in the lands zoned for development.
 This headroom takes account of the likely scenario that not all zoned land will be developed and available for occupancy during the term of this Local Area Plan; whilst allowing for the projected growth in population for Bennettsbridge.

-&lt;sup>2 Department of the Environment and Local Government (1999) Residential Density Guidelines for Planning Authorities; Department of the Environment, Heritage and Local Government (Dec.
+2 Department of the Environment and Local Government (1999) Residential Density Guidelines for Planning Authorities; Department of the Environment, Heritage and Local Government (Dec.
 2008) Sustainable Residential Development in Urban Areas - Guidelines for Planning Authorities.

-In line with the population projections as outlined under Section 4.2 and the considerations set out above, a combined area totalling approx. 9 ha has been identified in this LAP to provide for new residential development.
-In terms of residential units that could be provided, the different landbanks are as follows:
+In line with the population projections as outlined under Section 4.2 and the considerations as set out above, a total of 3.5 hectares of residential land is required.
+In terms of residential units that could be provided the different land banks are as follows: